-Feature film debut pf Jon Gries.
-Billed as Jon Francis, it was never the original intention to cast the boy part of Horace (aka Button) with the director's son.
-According to a DVD Special Feature, Jon would be at the studio whilst the picture was in development.
-He would spend time playing until one day the film's producers invited him into the office.
-Later, they told the director they had found their boy for the part.
+Feature debut of Jon Gries.
+NOTE: He is the son of director Tom Gries.
+Billed as Jon Francis, it was never the producers' intention to cast him in the part of Horace (aka "Button").
+According to a DVD Special Feature, he would be at the studio while the picture was in development.
+He would spend time playing until one day the producers invited him into the office.
+Later, they told Tom Griers they had found the boy for the part--his son.
 See more »

 During the fight between Will Penny and the Quint family, one of the brothers throws a knife into Penny's chest.
 A wire attached to the knife a very obvious.
 See more »